from IPython.display import Image

 Now we can compute the various cost and revenue components and get to the bottom line profit.

 Of course, working in a Jupyter notebook is different than working in an Excel workbook.
-If we modify one of the base input values, the value of profit
+If we modify one of the base input values, the value of profit is not going to magically update.

 We either need to: